cardstack/card-pay-protocol/README.md

 ### PrepaidCardMarket
 The PrepaidCardMarket contract is responsible for provisioning already created prepaid card safes to customers.
 The intent is that Prepaid Card issuers can add their prepaid cards as inventory to this contract, thereby creating a SKU that represents the class of Prepaid Card which becomes available to provision to a customer.
 The act of adding a Prepaid Card to inventory means that the issuer of the Prepaid Card transfers their ownership of the Prepaid Card safe contract to the PrepaidCardMarket contract, such that the Prepaid Card safe has 2 contract owners: the PrepaidCardManager and the PrepaidCardMarket.
 Once a Prepaid Card is part of the inventory of the PrepaidCardMarket contract a "provisioner" role (which is a special EOA) is permitted to provision a Prepaid Card safe to a customer's EOA.
 This process entails leveraging an EIP-1271 contract signature to transfer ownership of the Prepaid Card safe from the PrepaidCardMarket contract to the specified customer EOA.
 Additionally the issuer of a Prepaid Card may also decide to remove Prepaid Cards from their inventory.
 This process also leverages EIP-1271 contract signatures to transfer ownership of the Prepaid Card safe from the PrepaidCardMarket contract back to the issuer that originally placed the Prepaid Card safe into their inventory.

 A future update to this contract will provide the ability for EOAs to directly purchase Prepaid Card safes from the PrepaidCardMarket using native coin and/or CPXD tokens.
 In that future scenario we would leverage the "ask price" that can be set against a SKU to be able to purchase Prepaid Card safes directly.
-To support this eventual feature we have added the ability to set an "ask price" for SKUs ni the inventory, however, capability to directly purchase a Prepaid Card from this contract is still TBD.
+To support this eventual feature we have added the ability to set an "ask price" for SKUs in the inventory, however, capability to directly purchase a Prepaid Card from this contract is still TBD.

+### PrepaidCardMarketV2

+The PrepaidCardMarketV2 market is responsible for provisioning prepaid cards without creating them beforehand.
+Once the issuer deposits their funds into the contract from their safe, their new balance will be saved and then they can continue to add SKUs and set the SKU asking price.
+It is then possible for them to call `provisionPrepaidCard(customer, sku)` on the contract, which will determine the price to create the prepaid card, create it by sending tokens to `PrepaidCardManager` (which will set the customer as the owner), and deduct the price to create the prepaid card from the issuer safe's balance recorded in the `PrepaidCardMarketV2` contract.

 ### ActionDispatcher
 The `ActionDispatcher` receives actions that have been issued from the `PrepaidCardManager.send()` as gnosis safe transactions.
 The `ActionDispatcher` will confirm that the requested USD rate for the §SPEND amount falls within an acceptable range, and then will forward (via an ERC677 `transferAndCall()`) the action to the contract address that has been configured to handle the requested action.